teuben/nemo-lesson/_episodes/04-cli.md

 ---
 title: "NEMO's command line interface (CLI)"
 teaching: 5
-exercises: 10
+exercises: 5
 questions:
 - "How do I use NEMO from the command line"
 objectives:
-- "First learning objective.
-(FIXME)"
+- "Learning NEMO command line interface"
 keypoints:
-- "First key point.
-Brief Answer to questions.
-(FIXME)"
+- "Run a NEMO command"
+- "Get help from a NEMO command"
 ---

 Any NEMO command can be run from the command line.
-Here is the **tsf** (*"type structured file"*) program, which would display the contents of NEMO's binary files in some human readable way
+Here is the **tsf** (*"type structured file"*) program, which would display the contents of NEMO's binary files in some human readable way.
+So lets try issuing the command

 ~~~
 $ tsf